What to Know About Mass Media Partners in Affiliate Marketing

 Within their content, which could be an article related to a brand’s product or service, they include affiliate links.
 When a reader clicks on the link, it directs them to the brand’s site.
 If the consumer purchases a product or service, fills out a form, or engages in some other conversion that the brand desired, the mass media partner is compensated.

-Mass media partners can be highly effective at promoting select collections, products, categories, new releases, unboxings and more.
-Their considerable reach and the trust they've developed with their audience allows them to offer a variety of solutions to brands via multiple commercial and editorial configurations.
+Mass media partners can be incredibly effective at promoting select collections, products, categories, new releases, unboxings and more.
+Their considerable reach and the trust they’ve developed with their audience allows them to offer a variety of solutions to brands via multiple commercial and editorial configurations.

 Partnership strategies and compensation structures with mass media publishers differ from brand to brand.
 However, a few common compensation options include:

-Commission increases and tiers
+Commission Increases and Tiers

 Offering seasonal or temporary commission increases can be an effective way to motivate mass media partners, keep your brand top-of-mind, secure content placements and keep coverage more consistent, especially when you need additional support across time-sensitive, buzzworthy events.